This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 - Store leftovers in an airtight container.
 See above for more storage info.

-- Nutrition info is based on 1 muffin.
+- The nutrition info listed below is based on one muffin with the recipe made as written.
+The muffins made with gluten-free flour have a calorie count of 207 per muffin.
 Nutrition info is only to be used as a rough guide.
-Click to learn how nutrition info is calculated on this website.
+Click here to learn how nutrition info is calculated on this website.

 Janelle says